 The TCP dissector performs TCP stream reassembly.
-It maintains a global map associating connection 4-tuples with a sink for that session, initializing the sink's initial sequence number from the TCP header.
-The dissector then writes the payload of subsequent packets to the corresponding sink, using their respective sequence numbers.
+It maintains a global map associating connection 4-tuples with sinks for the corresponding sessions, initializing a sink's initial sequence number from TCP headers.
+The dissector then writes the payload of subsequent packets to the corresponding sink, passing on their respective sequence numbers.
 That way, if packets arrive out-of-order, Spicy's runtime will automatically reorder their payloads.

-For the application-layer, we deploy dynamic composition via sinks, as that allows extending dissectors independently and also enables dynamic format detection (see $\S2.7$).
-For this case study, our stack remains port-based, though, using the generalized MIME type notion from $\S2.7$ for choosing dissectors (e.g., udp/53 for DNS).
+For the application-layer, we deploy dynamic composition via sinks, as that allows extending dissectors independently and also enables dynamic format detection (see §2.7).
+For this case study, our stack remains port-based, though, using the generalized MIME types from §2.7 for choosing dissectors (e.g., udp/53 for DNS).

 For our case study, we experimented with composing several of the application-layer dissectors from Table 1.
 For UDP, we added both DNS as well as BACnet to the stack and verified that they work correctly.
 For TCP, we added HTTP and TLS to the stack, both of which further decapsulate content through their own internal sinks.
 The HTTP dissector extracts message bodies, passing their content on to file dissectors based on the MIME type that the HTTP message specifies.
 To test this, we added the dissectors for the Microsoft Certificate Store and X.509 certificates to the stack.
 We recorded a packet trace of a web session downloading a copy of the Windows XP certificate root store and verified that the combined PCAP/Ethernet/IP/TCP/HTTP/MSCS/X.509 stack correctly extracted the certificates.
 As a final example, we looked at TLS, which passes server certificates on to X.509.
 We created a PCAP file containing an HTTP connection that, in turn, contains a download of another PCAP file containing a TLS connection.
-We could indeed parse the certificate information out of the inner PCAP, demonstrating Spicy's flexibility.
+We could indeed parse the certificate information out of the inner PCAP.